es-clip/es-clip.github.io/draft.md

 ## Fitting Concrete Target Image

 In this section, we show the performance of our proposed work on fitting a concrete target image.
-In doing so, the model takes the lower branch in the architecture of our method we show the result fitting the famous painting "Mona Lisa" with $50$ triangles and running evolution for $10,000$ steps in <span style="color:#FF6C00">Figure: Our method fitting painting "Mona Lisa"</span>  earlier in the text.
+In doing so, the model takes the lower branch in the architecture of our method we show the result fitting the famous painting "Mona Lisa" with $50$ triangles and running evolution for $10,000$ steps in [Figure: Our method fitting painting "Mona Lisa"](#fig-es-ours-mona-lisa) earlier in the text.
 The results show a distinctive art style represented by well-placed triangles that care both fine-grained textures and large backgrounds.
 The evolution process also demonstrates the coarse-to-fine adjustment of triangles' positions and colors.

 <div style="text-align: center;">
+   <a name="fig-es-ours-different-n-triangles"></a>
    <table style="width: 100%; border-collapse: collapse;" cellspacing="0" cellpadding="0">
       <tr style="border-top: 2px solid black; border-bottom: 2px solid gray;">
          <td> <b> Target Image </b> </td>